sandflysecurity/sandfly-processdecloak/README.md

 # False Positives

 It's possible to flag a legitimate PID that is not actually cloaked.
 You will need to manually investigate the /proc/PID directory to check if it is legitimate.
-Pleae report false positives to us if you find them.
+Please report false positives to us if you find them.

 # Agentless Linux Security